OROHealth/gom-jabbar/botney-trap/README.md

 1. Run the `az login` command to authenticate.
 2. Grab the name of the resource group you will deploy your traps to and paste in the `.env` file as the value for the `AZ_RESOURCE_GROUP`variable.

+## Acknowledgements

+The following topics are missing on the current implementation or can be improved upon.

+- The Azure deployments create an Azure Container Registry (ACR) every time the the script is executed.
+Which is impractical.
+- The Azure deployments are not secured with a TLS encryption layer as required.
+- The DNS names cannot be changed on any of the deployments.

+* A Load balancer could be implemented in either GCP or Azure in order to not have the deployments publicly exposed.
+This would also allow us to change the DNS names and target specific traps to specefic user segments.
+* Implementing a load balancer in GCP would have required the creation of a network endpoint group (NEG) in between the actual services and the internet.
+* in order to have rollback capabilities in GCP.
+An application could have been built so that it does a `gcloud run service describe` operation which lists the past container images deployed to a service.
+Finally, the manage deployment script would have to be modified in order to accept a new contiainer image as parameter.
+* eventhough Client libraries could have been used in some parts of the GCP solution.
+I made the concious desition to use only nodejs' child_process.exe API in order to not require multiple authentication procedures, suchas as having to do `gcloud auth login` and then downloading Service account keys.
+* Better promire rejection handling is necessary to improve code quality.
+* improve the folder structure and overall tidiness of the files.

 ---